 - Tangible personal property including, but not limited to:

-- Computers and other electronic equipment,
+- Computers and other electronic equipment;

-- Audio compact discs, tapes, and records,
+- Audio compact discs (CDs), tapes, and records.

-- Digital music delivered or accessed electronically,
+- Digital property, which includes the following when delivered or accessed electronically:

-- An individual required to file Form D-400, North Carolina Individual Income Tax Return, must report the use tax liability on non-business purchases of taxable items, other than a boat, an aircraft, and food subject to the reduced rate of tax, on the income tax return.
+- An individual required to file Form D-400, North Carolina Individual Income Tax Return, must report the use tax liability on non-business purchases of taxable items, other than a boat, an aircraft, and food subject to the reduced rate of tax, on the individual's income tax return.

 - An individual not required to file Form D-400, North Carolina Individual Income Tax Return, must report the use tax liability on taxable purchases other than a boat or an aircraft, on Form E-554, Consumer Use Tax Return.

 - Any individual who purchases food subject to the reduced rate of tax must report the 2% tax on Form E-554, Consumer Use Tax Return.

 - An individual who purchases a boat or an aircraft must report the tax on Form E-555, Boat and Aircraft Use Tax Return.